ZK1SDE A Dxers Journal 22nd October 2002

 73s de Tim ZK1SDE

+Thank you!
 Thank you for the call and hope to meet you on the air again.
 Thanks also to Cook Island Telecom, and to Paaka Hagai Government Rep for Tukau Village Manihiki, his wife Yvonne.
 Des Carke and Queen Tutai Manarangi, and to all the wonderfull people of the Cook islands.